 The racial narrative in America is primarily focused on the alleged victimhood of people considered to be “Black”.
-This point of view requires that “White” people be demonized and blamed for the circumstance of all seemingly disadvantaged “Black” people.
+This point of view requires that all “White” people be demonized and blamed for the circumstance of all seemingly disadvantaged “Black” people.

-When my granddaughter, who is Irish/Italian heritage and very light skinned, told me she “does not like white people”, I was concerned and confused.
+When my wife’s granddaughter, who is Irish/Italian heritage and very light skinned, told me she “does not like white people”, I was concerned and confused.